highsmithcodes/dev-tutorials/public/posts/post4.md

 }
 ```

-It seems like a lot, but adding in the vendor prefixes on both the @keyframes declaration and the animation property helps support the older WebKit-based browsers that may not be rendering your animation correctly.
+It seems like a lot, but adding in the vendor prefixes on both the [@keyframes](https://webkit.org/blog/324/css-animation-2/#:~:text=A%20%40%2Dwebkit%2Dkeyframes%20block,interpolate%20style%20between%20the%20keyframes.) declaration and the animation property, we help support the older webkit-based browsers that may not be rendering your animation correctly.
 If you chose to include cross compatibility in your keyframe animations, make note of the order in the example above, it’s important for rendering.

 In our example above, we are only utilizing the :before pseudo-element, but the beauty of pseudo-elements is that you can have both a :before and :after pseudo-element per each div.
-So let’s add a little more flare to our h1 with an :after pseudo-element
+So let’s add a little more flare to our h1 with an :after pseudo-element.

 *style.css*
 ```css